keeganpaleshi/RMTest/README.md

   Set for example `{"Po218": [5.9, 6.2]}` to keep the Po‑218 fit from
   drifting into the Po‑210 region.
 Centroid guesses found during peak search are clamped to this range before the fit starts.
+- `sigma_E_prior_source` – one-sigma width of the prior on the common energy resolution parameter.
+When omitted the uncertainty from the calibration step is used.

 - `expected_peaks` – approximate ADC centroids used to locate the Po‑210, Po‑218 and Po‑214 peaks before fitting.
 The default is